 The committee united some of the best and brightest of NCAA Division I baseball and softball operations and coaching, representing 10 universities across seven conferences, discussing and developing strategies to engage and empower current and future student-athletes, while collaborating on best practices to deliver a holistic experience on and off the field.

-During his time with USA Baseball, he led Team USA’s 15U National Team to two gold medal finishes internationally, including the program’s first-ever gold medal in 2013 defeating Cuba at the Pan American Championships in Barranquilla, Colombia.
+Prior to joining the Vanderbilt staff, Webb spent five years with USA Baseball.
+During his time with organization, he led Team USA’s 15U National Team to two gold medal finishes internationally, including the program’s first-ever gold medal in 2013 defeating Cuba at the Pan American Championships in Barranquilla, Colombia.

-This list includes nine players selected in the first round alone, and five players in the top five picks overall, including Vanderbilt’s Austin Martin, who played for Webb in 2014.
+Nine players were selected in the first round alone, along with five players in the top five picks overall, including Vanderbilt’s Austin Martin, who played for Webb in 2014.

 He was promoted to Senior Director, Baseball Operations for the national governing body in 2015.
 In this newly created role, he led a reorganization of the baseball operations department, streamlining both scouting and event processes, along with hiring National Team coaches, support staff and operational personnel.